zackmeach/GridironLabs/docs/ui_panels.md

 - **Page (BasePage)**: owns the content region below the context bar.
 - **GridCanvas**: a 24-column grid used to place panels by `(col, row, col_span, row_span)`.
 - **PanelCard**: consistent panel chrome (optional header title, optional header-right actions, separator, padded body).
+  - The header stack is isolated from the body to ensure consistent layout regardless of content.

 - **GridOverlay**: an optional debug overlay for the grid canvas, controlled by a `GridOverlayConfig`.

 ## Create a new page